EvolutionTaxAccounting-ETA/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ Education Providing an opportunity to learn FinancialLiterary 🌈 All I Know Is three things Accounting Tax and Money.
+🙋‍♀️ Education Providing an opportunity to learn Financial Literacy 🌈 All I Know Is three things Accounting Tax and Money.
 I need help with this coding work 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?
 🍿 Fun facts - what does your team eat for breakfast?